kriskalwala/cloud-monitoring-notification-delivery-integration-sample-code/README.md

 ## Running the tests

-In order to successfully run these tests, make sure you successfully setup virtualenv and installed the required dependencies as specified in the "Setup" section above.
+In order to successfully run these tests, make sure you have successfully setup virtualenv and installed the required dependencies as specified in the "Setup" section above.

 ### Unit Tests